Jeriooo/Analytics-Jeremie_Verodoodt/README.md

 The advent of large scale data creation systems has forever changed the landscape under which all businesses function.

-Aurara Analytics' mission is to assit C-suit executives and enterprise stakeholders alike to not only structure the overwhelming sea of data but enable them to develop a newfound understanding for the purpose of making confident, buisness savvy decisions.
+My / Aurara Analytics' mission is to assit C-suit executives and enterprise stakeholders alike to not only structure the overwhelming sea of data but enable them to develop a newfound understanding for the purpose of making confident, buisness savvy decisions.

-Should you be interested in taking your company to the next level, please contact auraanalyticsa@gmail.com for a free consultation and pdf discussing the key underpinnings of the analytics environment.
+Should you be interested in taking your company to the next level, please contact auraanalyticsa@gmail.com for a free consultation.

+NOTES: I/We have specialised experience within the financial sector ie Investments and Banking